I am an Assistant Professor in the Department of Statistics and Data Science at Carnegie Mellon University.

 Research

-I develop robust, efficient and theoretically sound statistical methodology for tackling challenging and pressing problems in life sciences involving data.
+I develop robust, efficient, and theoretically sound statistical methodology for tackling challenging life sciences problems involving data.
 My experience comes from neuroscience and epidemiology, where datasets are of two extreme types.
-In neuroscience they are the output of cutting-edge technologies (e.g. a new microscope), where I develop methods to crack these datasets, i.e. to extract the relevant signals at scale and reasonable time, accelerating scientific discovery.
-At the other extreme there are the massive routinely collected “cheap” data (e.g. epidemiological surveillance); my goal there is to propose frameworks to draw valid inferences out of these inherently corrupted, biased data, and to combine them with more reliable data.
+In neuroscience, they are the output of cutting-edge technologies (e.g., a new microscope), where I develop methods to crack these datasets, i.e., to extract the relevant signals at scale and reasonable time, accelerating scientific discovery.
+At the other extreme, there are the massive routinely collected “cheap” data (e.g. epidemiological surveillance); my goal here is to develop frameworks to draw valid inferences out of these inherently corrupted, biased data, and combine them with more traditional and reliable sources.

-Please go to my Google Scholar profile for the most up-to date list of my publicly available scholarly work.
-My CV is available here
+Please go to my Google Scholar profile for the most up-to-date list of my publicly available scholarly work.

 Contact information: